 He said then left her home and went to his father-in-law’s residence, where he continued to drink.
-“Me an me wife had a bitter argument and I slam a glass into a post and I bust an cut me hand,” he said, adding that …..To continue reading, login or subscribe now.
+“Me an me wife had a bitter argument and I slam a glass into a post and I bust an cut me hand,” he said, adding that afterward he went back to his sister-in-law’s house.

 He also told the court that he did not speak to anyone other than his sister-in-law.
 He said his sister-in-law then gave him some food and he told her he was leaving for home.
 While walking home, Arif added, he saw his father, who asked him what happened to his hand and he told him how he hit a post with a glass.
 He and his father then walked to his father’s house and when they reached the step, they saw something looking like blood on it.
 As they continued to walk, he further said, they saw a man lying on the veranda with blood.
 “We collect two cutlass and we run out de yard.